 By statute, only marijuana and small amounts of prescription pills are included in Municipal Court jurisdiction.
 Our team of experienced criminal defense lawyers will also expend our best efforts into having other felony drug charges downgraded to Municipal Court.

 In addition to monetary penalties, Municipal Court drug offenses carry a mandatory suspension of driving privileges from six months to two years.
-South Jersey DWI lawyers at Kahn, Gigliotti & Associates have been extremely successful in preventing the suspension of driving privileges in these types of cases.
+South Jersey DWI lawyers at Kahn, Gigliotti & Lehrfeld have been extremely successful in preventing the suspension of driving privileges in these types of cases.